| David Perlov

 and a milestone in Israeli cinema.
 The film set a new, free style

 for documentary work in Israel.
+At the end

 of the 1960s Perlov made his only two feature films: The Pill,